-Children may or may not need extra guidance here—my daughter Bria has always kept a running list of the clothing items she wants and needs.
+Children may or may not need extra guidance here—my oldest daughter has always kept a running list of the clothing items she wants and needs.
 She’s very organized that way, but my other two daughters really have no idea what they need!

 3. Help them understand the sales

-Sophia immediately found a “buy one, get one free” sale on some things she really liked.
+My youngest immediately found a “buy one, get one free” sale on some things she really liked.
 I helped her understand which items the sale applied to and how that would affect her bottom line, but I did not make her decisions for her.

 I noticed my girls didn’t always notice the sales signs, either.

-Chloe was only looking at tags, so she was pleasantly surprised when I directed her attention to the signs that gave a significant discount on the items she was looking at.
+My middle daughter was only looking at tags, so she was pleasantly surprised when I directed her attention to the signs that gave a significant discount on the items she was looking at.
 Pretty soon she was making sure to look at the signs all on her own.